As a parent, if there are just three things you could know about your child's online world, what would they be?

 "Are you happy?
 What brings you joy?
 What are you grateful for today?"
 "How are they coping with friends?
 Are they respected?
 Do they treat others with respect?"
 "Is my son ever feeling peer pressure?
 Is there a dark side to his online world?"

-How Joey helps: Joey doesn't just flag danger - it can also detect emotional tone changes in messaging.
-If there's a sudden shift in language (e.g. frustration, loneliness or stress), it can be a prompt for parents/guardians to check in.
+How Joey can help?
+Joey doesn't just flag danger - it can also detect emotional tone changes in messaging.
+If there's a sudden shift in language (e.g. frustration, loneliness or stress), it can be a prompt for us parents to check in.
 Take a look at Joey's 'How's My Child? report', one of or core features that provides a holistic view of your child's wellbeing and social relationships, formed by understanding your child's digital footprint - the only app that assess your child's complete history of messaging to really understand who your child is.

 - Are they swearing excessively?